domesc/domesc.github.io/source/_posts/2017-04-22-laziness-and-streams.md

 Square by name is 2 4.0
 {% endhighlight %}

-In `callByValue` the `square` function is evaluated before everything and the evaluated parameter is passed to the body of the function.
+First of all I have to precise that one of the reason why this code is producing different results is because of the `println` calls, which create side-effects killing the purity of the function.
+Closing the parenthesis the other reason is that in `callByValue` the `square` function is evaluated before everything and the evaluated parameter is passed to the body of the function.
 On the other hand in `callByName` the evaluation is deferred to the point when the parameter is used and every time re-evaluated.

-This shows how in Scala we can defer the evaluation of a function parameter and make it happen later.
+This is exactly what we wanted to do, right?
+Defer the evaluation and make it happen later, that's the definition of laziness!

 Wait ... that's awesome, but why re-evaluating every time the parameter?
-In case we are passing by name a function which takes up a lot of time to evaluate we will repeat the computation twice eating up CPU.
-The solution is to use the `lazy` keyword, let's see how we can modify `callByName`:
+In case we are passing a function by name, which takes up a lot of time to evaluate we will repeat the computation twice eating up CPU.

+Let's see how we can modify `callByName` to avoid the aforementioned problem:

 {% gist domesc/8ddf86261fcc08311031d1fc233348e4 %}

-This time if we call the function:
+What I did here was to assign the parameter reference to a `lazy val`.
+Let's call the modified function now and see:

 {% highlight scala %}
 scala> callByName(square(2))